Thermally Robust Cooperative Function in Mechanical Networks: Abstract

 \section{Abstract}

-Elastic networks can be tuned to exhibit complex mechanical responses and have been extensively used to study protein allosteric functionality, where a localized strain regulates the conformation at a distant site.
-We show that cooperative binding, where two sites each enhance the other's ability to function, can be trained via a symmetric application of the training previously employed for creating network allostery.
-We identify a crossover temperature above which cooperative functionality breaks down due to thermal fluctuations.
-We develop a modified training protocol to increase this crossover temperature, enabling function to remain robust at biologically relevant temperatures.
+Elastic networks can be tuned to exhibit complex mechanical responses and have been extensively used to study protein allostery, where a localized strain regulates the conformation at a distant site.
+We show that cooperative binding, where one site enhances the other's ability to function, can be improved by tuning for \textit{bidirectional} allostery: a symmetric coupling where the strain propagated between the two sites is independent of which site is perturbed.
+We identify a crossover temperature above which functionality breaks down due to thermal fluctuations.
+We introduce a modified tuning process to increase this crossover temperature, showing that function can be robust at biologically relevant temperatures if thermal stability is important.